PietroCiaccio/ExchangeMigration/USAGE.md

  - Threads = 10
  - Wait = $false

-## Migrating a Mailbox
+## Preparating Mailboxes

+Please note, all user objects should have been created in the target domain before mailbox preparation is implemented.

-To migrate a single mailbox you would use the following cmdlet -
+To prepare a single mailbox you would use the following cmdlet -

 **Start-EMProcessMailbox**